MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/use-microsoft-teams-with-remote-assist.md

 worker can call an expert anywhere in the world and have the expert assist with the servicing using annotations or files.

-Setting up this collaboration using Teams is simple and it’s free for the expert.

 Need more help?
 [Check out Remote Assist FAQ](faq.md) for answers to common questions.

 [Watch how-to videos](https://go.microsoft.com/fwlink/p/?linkid=2021485) about Remote Assist.